 Promote your video on social media, blogs, or any other platform you're active on.

-In conclusion, remember that every videographer started as a beginner.
+Remember that every videographer started as a beginner.
 Don't get discouraged if things aren't perfect initially.
 With persistence, passion, and practice, you'll get there.
 Happy filming!